Ghanamrut/M2-EmbSys/Project/6_ImagesAndVideos/Readme.md

 # Simulation Images And Videos
+## Videos Have been uploaded in the folder
 # 1)UGV
 ## A) When Distance of nearest object i.e input taken from potentiometer is less than 20 cm